tldr-pages/tldr/pages/common/fakedata.md

 > CLI utility for fake data generation.
 > More information: <https://github.com/lucapette/fakedata>.

-- List generators (all kinds of data that can be generated):
+- List all valid generators:

 `fakedata --generators`

-- Generate data for one or several generators:
+- Generate data using one or more generators:

 `fakedata {{generator1}} {{generator2}}`

-- Generate data with a specific format:
+- Generate data with a specific output format:

 `fakedata --format {{csv|tab|sql}} {{generator}}`